vernkrys/DataEngineeringPortfolio/ShopifyDataPipeline/README.md

+# Enterprise-scale batch data workflow system for multi-region e-commerce analytics

 ## 📋 Overview

 Built and maintained a comprehensive batch data workflow system using Apache Airflow to extract, transform, and load e-commerce data from multiple Shopify storefronts across different geographic regions into a centralized data warehouse.
-This pipeline became a critical component of Ring's global e-commerce analytics infrastructure, supporting business intelligence and analytics operations.
+This pipeline became a critical component of the company's global e-commerce analytics infrastructure, supporting business intelligence and analytics operations.

 ## 🛠️ Technical Stack